coleifer/peewee/docs/peewee/api.rst

     :param bool recursive: Whether the CTE is recursive.
     :param list columns: Explicit list of columns produced by CTE (optional).

-    .. py:method:: select(*columns)
+    .. py:method:: select_from(*columns)

-        Create a SELECT query that utilizes the given common table expression.
+        Create a SELECT query that utilizes the given common table expression as the source for a new query.

         :param columns: One or more columns to select from the CTE.
         :return: :py:class:`Select` query utilizing the common table expression